 Inspire Cayman Training offers two automotive courses: an Introduction to Automotive and Automotive-Maintenance and Light Repair course.
 Both have been developed using the standards of the National Institute for Automotive Service Excellence (ASE).
 The trainees that complete the courses have the opportunity to become ASE Entry-Level certified.

-UCCI also offers a 9-month programme which takes you to Level II and III.
-You can then take an exam with the Institute of Motor Industry.
+UCCI offers a 9-month programme which takes students to Levels II and III.
+They can then take a certification exam with the Institute of Motor Industry (IMI).

 Aside from helping beginners learn the ropes, boat training can help boost employability, give companies formal safety qualifications and even lower boat insurance.
 For private/non-commercial boat owners, training courses can often significantly lower your insurance costs – make sure to ask your insurer about discounted rates.

 Go Pro Diving offer two boat training certifications which are administered by an agency called MTCI (Maritime Training & Certification International).
 This agency is recognised by Malta and is compliant with the newly drafted Caribbean Small Commercial Vessel Code.
 Go Pro Diving offer the Level I Small Power Boat Operations course which is intended for new and seasoned recreational boaters wanting a license.
 They also offer the Level II commercial boating license which trains and certifies people for carrying passengers, taking night passages, and travelling a further distance off shore.
 For more information call Ash McKnight on (345) 925 9092 or see their very informative website: www.goprocayman.com.